-I am a second-year doctoral student at the College of William and Mary interested in historical memory.
-Specifically, I explore the role of community archives and spaces in relation to narratives of United States nationalism following the Cold War and its short and long term effects in Latin America.
+I am a third-year doctoral student at William & Mary interested in historical memory.
+Specifically, I explore place, space, and cultural productions following civil wars and conflicts in the United States, Spain, and Latin America in the 20th and 21st centuries.
 I also research the role of monuments, memorials, and mausoleums in shifting the political and cultural landscapes of regions attempting to commemorate their pasts.

 Please find my curriculum vitae here (last updated November 2020).

-Please view my current College of William and Mary page here.
+Please view my current William & Mary page here.